 - 2013, Maryland: $65,000 Verdict.
 A man is struck at an intersection while driving on a rural road in Calvert County.
 The accident causes a cervical herniated disc and a rotator cuff tear.
 He is recommended future surgery to correct both injuries.
 Defendant denies liability and states he saw no other vehicles.
 The Calvert County jury awards $65,000 for past and future medical treatment, pain and suffering, and lost wages.

 - 2013, Maryland: $100,000 Verdict.
 A plaintiff receives significant and permanent injuries when she is rear ended in heavy traffic.
 Defendant alleges that the victim’s injuries did not require the treatment and that she should have recovered quickly.
 A U.S. District Court jury disagrees and the plaintiff receives a $100,000 verdict.

 - 2012, Maryland: $89,483.87 Verdict.
-Plaintiff is rear-ended by a commercial vehicle on the Washington Beltway, suffering a cervical disc injury that led to a cervical discectomy and fusion surgery at C3-4, C4-5, and C5-6.
-Our firm handled this case.
+Our client is rear-ended by a commercial vehicle on the Washington Beltway, suffering a cervical disc injury that led to a cervical discectomy and fusion surgery at C3-4, C4-5, and C5-6.
+Miller & Zois handled this case.

 - 2012, Maryland: $61,615 Verdict.
 Plaintiff with previous back problems is hit in the rear.
 He claims aggravation of a preexisting injury that requires pain management and a potential future fusion.
 Learn more about this case.